jamesleocodes/ETL_projects/README.md

 - **Transform**: Clean, filter, and manipulate data to fit the desired format.
 - **Load**: Store the processed data into a database or file.

+## Unit Test
+The Simple ETL Project test suite validates the extract, transform, and load (ETL) pipeline for processing car and person data, ensuring robust and reliable data handling.

+### test_etl_car.py
+- **Extract**: Validates data extraction from CSV, JSON, and XML formats, with specific handling for missing `car_model` fields.
+- **Transform**: Rounds prices to two decimal places and replaces missing `car_model` values with "Unknown".
+- **Load**: Ensures the transformed data is correctly saved to a CSV file.

+### test_etl_person.py
+- **Extract**: Validates data extraction from CSV, JSON, and XML formats.
+- **Transform**: Converts height to meters and weight to kilograms.
+- **Load**: Verifies that the transformed data is saved to a CSV file.

+## Continuous Integration (CI) pipeline

+The CI pipeline is automated using GitHub Actions (`.github/workflows/ci.yaml`) and performs the following steps:
+- Sets up a Python 3.10 environment.
+- Installs dependencies, including `pytest` and `pylint`.
+- Runs linting with `pylint` to enforce code quality.
+- Executes tests for both `test_etl_car.py` and `test_etl_person.py` suites.

+The CI pipeline runs on every push or pull request, ensuring the reliability and consistency of the ETL pipeline.

 ## Requirements

 - Python 3.8+